 When Lowe's enters a new community, we don't just open our doors to the public; we invest ourselves in the community.
 Since the beginning, we have been committed to getting involved and strengthening the communities we operate in.
-It is an essential element of how we do business and is evident through a variety of programs that we conduct, such as our Community Rink Reno which helps refurbish local hockey rinks for minor league players.
+It is an essential element of how we do business and is evident through a variety of programs that we conduct.
 Overall, we support initiatives within three main areas of focus:

 Since opening our first store in 2007, Lowe's Canada has invested over $2.5 MILLION in local communities.
 Our philanthropic focus surrounds community improvement projects, creating safe and affordable housing, and building awareness and interest amongst youth about skilled trades careers in Canada.
 Within these areas, Lowe's is primarily committed to supporting projects that have the greatest impact on our communities and that align with our core business - home improvement.

 In 2010, Lowe's committed to investing $1.25 million dollars over five years to help Skills/Compétences Canada promote skilled trades and technology professions to youth.
 The partnership is devoted to provincial and national Skills competition support and a yearly grant program which aims to engage students and teachers looking to improve their school campus, curriculum and surrounding community.
 The program supports projects in provinces where Lowe's stores are present and will expand to other regions as the company establishes stores in new communities.
 In 2011, Lowe's Canada awarded over $200,000 in grants to support 29 skill-based school programs in Alberta and Ontario.